 - Soul mates love you unconditionally.
 You also love them unconditionally.
-Although it may not be possible for soul mates to always stay together, it is impossible for soul mates to harbor feelings of hatred for each other for long periods of time.
+Although it may not be possible for soul mates always to stay together, it is impossible for soul mates to harbor feelings of hatred for each other for long periods of time.
 Despite what they do, you still love them, and they still love you.

 - Soul mates aren’t perfect.
-They have their annoying flaws, gross habits and strange quirks, but they are still amazing people deep down.
+They have their annoying flaws, gross habits, and strange quirks, but they are still amazing people deep down.

 - Soul mates aren’t always immediately recognizable.
 Love at first sight isn’t a myth, but it also isn’t the only way you can discover who your soul mate is.
-Often soul mates appear in various “disguises” in our lives.
+Often, soul mates appear in various “disguises” in our lives.

 Do We ALL Have Soul Mates?

 This is a difficult question to answer because it depends on your level of soulful maturity.
-Can a reactive, materialistic and self-hating person stuck in old patterns of dogmatic belief and fear-driven world perceptions find a soul mate?
+Can a reactive, materialistic, and self-hating person stuck in old patterns of dogmatic belief and fear-driven world perceptions find a soul mate?
 It isn’t likely.
 Why?
 Because in order to authentically give love, you must first have some amount of self-love.
 And in order to welcome the unsettling changes and ego-dissolution that soul mates bring, you need to be in an open-minded, receptive, and trusting place.

 I believe that everyone has at least one soul friend in life, and we all have many soul teachers (discover what soul friends and teachers are here), but soul mates …?
-Attracting a person into your life who is genuinely compatible with you requires soul work.
-How can you discover who your soul mate is without firstly knowing who you really are and what you really want out of life deep down?
+Attracting a person into your life who is genuinely compatible with you requires inner work.
+How can you discover who your soul mate is without first knowing who you really are and what you really want out of life deep down?
 You’ll always be scrambling around in the dark.

-This is the precise reason why so many people struggle to find “The One” in their lives: because of their abject lack of self-knowledge, understanding and love.
+This is the precise reason why so many people struggle to find “The One” in their lives: because of their abject lack of self-knowledge, understanding, and love.
 So many of us carry this belief that someone or something else outside of ourselves will “complete us” when all along the answers lie within us.
 Soul mates just help us to realize this by opening our hearts through the power of love.

 So my answer is this: we all have the opportunity to find soul mates, but we don’t always have the capacity.
 How can I understand what a soul mate is if I don’t yet have any understanding of the soul?
 How can I experience the unconditional love of a soul mate union when I continue to hate myself and other people?

 Of course, I’m not saying that you have to be perfect or enlightened to find your soul mate, but you do need to be actively undergoing the process of spiritual evolution.
 Our mindsets and our values determine our reality.
 If I have the mindset of being poor and destitute, my emotional life will reflect that.
-If I value fame, status and money, my reality will reflect that whether it be through my big million dollar mansion or my impoverished relationships – or both.
+If I value fame, status, and money, my reality will reflect that whether it be through my big million-dollar mansion or my impoverished relationships – or both.

 You may or may not have the capacity to find a soul mate at the moment, I don’t know.
 But if you’re pretty confident that you do have the capacity – keep holding on to that confidence.
-Sometimes life makes us wait for reasons beyond our comprehension, but the reasons are always wise and for our own good.
+Sometimes, life makes us wait for reasons beyond our comprehension, but the reasons are always wise and for our own good.
 On the other hand, if you don’t feel as though you have the capacity to find a soul mate at the moment, don’t fret.
-As I said above, you can soulfully mature through the process of cultivating self-love, understanding and acceptance.
+As I said above, you can soulfully mature through the process of cultivating self-love, understanding, and acceptance.
 This will open the door to many exciting possibilities in your life.